 Food & drink

-There are three restaurants to choose from at Banyan Tree, Au Jardin d'Epices, Saffron and Chez Lamar.
+There are three restaurants to choose from at Banyan Tree: Au Jardin d'Epices, Saffron and Chez Lamar.

-Saffron is set in a colonial-style house that exudes old-world charm, overlooking Seychellois wetlands.
-It serves fine Southeast Asian cuisine, with an emphasis on Thai food.
+Chez Lamar is set in a colonial-style house that exudes old-world charm, overlooking the Seychellois wetlands, and serves a fusion of Creole cuisine and Arabic specialities.

 La Varangue is the place to grab a couple of drinks and snacks, a pizza, or some light Thai specialities with views out over the ocean.
 Alternatively the Rum Shack set on the beach offers cocktails made with local rum and a bento box selection.

 When you just can't drag yourself away from the pool, the Pool Bar serves up freshly squeezed juices and other refreshing drinks, plus snacks.

 It's also possible to enjoy beach picnics, or dine in the pavilion in your villa.

 The evenings at the Banyan Tree are filled with a mixture of jazz evenings, Creole dance performances, and a cinema under the stars.